MicrosoftDocs/fabric-docs/docs/data-factory/create-first-pipeline-with-sample-data.md

    :::image type="content" source="media/create-first-pipeline-with-sample-data/save-and-run.png" alt-text="Screenshot showing the Run button on the Home tab, and the Save and run prompt displayed.":::

 1. You can monitor the running process and check the results on the **Output** tab below the pipeline canvas.
-Select the run details button (with the glasses icon highlighted below) to view the run details.
+Select the run details button (with the glasses icon highlighted) to view the run details.

    :::image type="content" source="media/create-first-pipeline-with-sample-data/run-details-button.png" alt-text="Screenshot showing the Output tab of the pipeline run in-progress with the Details button highlighted in the run status.":::